Big Bend has over 450 reported bird species, more than any other U.S. national park, with the Colima Warbler as possibly the most famous bird.

 Where to Bird in Big Bend National Park

-The most productive birding hotspots in Big Bend are Rio Grande Village and Cottonwood Campground along the Rio Grande River, and the high elevation Chisos Mountains Basin.
+The best birding in Big Bend is at Rio Grande Village and Cottonwood Campground along the Rio Grande River, and the Chisos Mountains Basin.
 Other good spots include Dugout Wells and Sam Nail Ranch.

-Other common species include Vermillion Flycatcher, Greater Roadrunner, Bell’s Vireo, Black-tailed Gnatcatcher, and Green Kingfisher.
+Other common species include Vermillion Flycatcher, Greater Roadrunner, Bell’s Vireo, Yellow-breasted Chat, and Green Kingfisher.

 Less common birds include Tropical Parula, Black-tailed Gnatcatcher, Gray Flycatcher, and Crissal Thrasher.